pustotnik/zenmake/docs/buildconf.rst

 programming language but it's markup language).
 For shortness it's called a ``dict`` here.

-There is only one required configuration variable and it's ``buildtypes``.
-But you don't want to set up only this variable.
-All other variables are optional but have reserved names.
+Not all variables are required in the scheme above but buildconf can not be empty.
+All variables have reserved names.
 Any other names in buildconf are just ignored by ZenMake if present and it means they can be used for some custom purposes.

 .. note::